mmistakes/minimal-mistakes/README.md

 * MathJax is used to display LateX-style maths (added in `head.html`) in `_includes`.
 Add maths into double dollars.
 * There's buttons for sharing a post on socials configured in `_includes/social-share.html`: the twitter one will work fine from local as well, the Facebook and LinkedIn ones will only work when deployed

 ## Categories and tags

 I'm using categories and tags for posts - see the Jekyll [docs](https://jekyllrb.com/docs/posts/#categories-and-tags).
 There's pages for the archive of each of them (using the existing layouts with counts of items), respectively at `/categories/` and `/tags/` and each single one is accessible by clicking on it under each post.

 So far, I'm separating posts regarding tech and data things into their own categories (see the navigation).

 Tags are many, there's a little `tags.py` script to look at them - note you can also use the `/tags/` page.
-The idea is not to make duplicates/variations and keep them controlled. "italian" is a kinf of a special tag for all posts written in Italian.
+The idea is not to make duplicates/variations and keep them controlled. "italian" is a kind of a special tag for all posts written in Italian.
 Note you can surface any tag if desired in the same way as the category.

 ---